cypress-io/cypress-documentation/content/guides/references/client_certificates.md

 title: Client Certificates
 ---

-It is possible in Cypress to configure CA and client certificates to use within tests on a per URL basis.
+Configure certificate authority (CA) and client certificates to use within tests on a per-URL basis.

 <Alert type="info">